in Diabetes Research

 The basic idea was simple.
 Gather the most dedicated investigators in diabetes research and invest in their most promising projects.
 Invest early, because that’s when researchers have the greatest challenge in attracting external grant support, including National Institutes of Health (NIH) funding.
 Putting the plan in place was a bit more challenging, involving the creation of a scientific panel—a means of peer review—to select projects annually for LaunchPad investment.

-Today, Manning’s initial investment has generated support across Grounds for some 34 projects and 47 researchers from medicine, engineering, and education.
-The projects have attracted more than $7.76 million in additional, outside funding and earned $17 million for diabetes research from UVA’s Strategic Investment Fund.
+Today, the Manning family’s overall investment of $3.3 million has generated support across Grounds for 36 projects in 22 departments.
+The projects have resulted in 25 active patent applications, attracted more than $7.76 million in outside funding, and earned $17 million from UVA’s Strategic Investment Fund.

 The potential for future patients is great.
 Research under the direction of transplant surgeon José Oberholzer, for example, could give diabetes investigators worldwide access to an efficient way to test islet cells for effectiveness in humans.
 When the transplanted cell function work as planned, many patients can live without insulin injections or medications.